preble/libpinproc/README.markdown

 Download and install [CMake](http://www.cmake.org/cmake/resources/software.html).
 Then:

     cd libpinproc
-    mkdir build; cd build
+    mkdir bin; cd bin
     cmake ..
     make

 The CMakeLists.txt file is presently designed to be run from a directory inside the libpinproc directory.
 This will build both libpinproc and pinproctest.
 Binaries will be placed in the directory that make was run from.
+We recommend 'bin', as it is the path expected by pypinproc.

 Note: On some systems, it may be necessary to build libpinproc with the '-fPIC' option.
 To do this with cmake, instead of running 'cmake ..', run 'cmake .. -DCMAKE_CXX_FLAGS="-fPIC"'.
 Compiling without '-fPIC' may cause problems when building the python extensions on some 64-bit Linux machines.